 As a private, nonprofit university, SNHU has one mission - to help you see yourself succeed.
 The benefits of majoring in accounting at SNHU include:

 Complete your undergraduate BS in Accounting at Southern New Hampshire University and be well-equipped for accounting and accounting-related careers.
 In addition to positions in public accounting and private industry, your training can lead to career opportunities at government agencies, hospitals, social service agencies, education systems and in the international arena, to name a few.
 You'll also be well-prepared for a variety of professional certifications, such as certified public accountant (CPA) and certified management accountant (CMA).

 Your background in accounting principles and practices can give you professional opportunities in:

-Enroll as a 3-year accounting major at SNHU, and you’ll be exposed to a curriculum that provides a solid foundation in accounting principles and practices, as well as preparation for professional certifications, such as certified public accountant (CPA) and certified management accountant (CMA) certifications after graduation will feel well-prepared to do so.
+Enroll as a 3-year accounting major at SNHU, and you'll be exposed to a curriculum that provides a solid foundation in accounting principles and practices.
+Those who choose to seek certified public accountant (CPA) or certified management accountant (CMA) certifications after graduation will feel well-prepared to do so.
 Building on a strong base of core bachelor degree courses designed to expand your academic skills and knowledge, you'll also take eight required accounting courses, two accounting or taxation electives and four concentration courses in financial accounting or managerial accounting.

 Free elective Credits: 6